janet-dev/ci-milestone-project-2/README.md

 * Instead of having a 'Start' and 'Replay' button, have only one button visible at a time.
 For example: have 'Start' only, visible on loading the game and after 'Start' is pressed, only have 'Replay' button visible.
 This will make the board much tidier.

-* show highest score attained so far by using **localStorage**
+* Show highest score attained so far by using **localStorage**.
 	- [Window.localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)

-* create an higher level where points are deducted when the user hits a black tile
+* Create an higher level where points are deducted when the user hits a black tile.

-* create higher levels where the number of tiles increases, for example:
+* Create higher levels where the number of tiles increases, for example:
 	- 4x4 grid = 16 tiles
 	- 5x5 grid = 25 tiles
 	- 6x6 grid = 36 tiles

-* make the game for 2 players, by generating 2 different coloured tiles with separate scoring
+* Make the game for 2 players, by generating 2 different coloured tiles with separate scoring.

-* develop an accessible level for those who require a larger game board with slower moving targets, by maximising the grid size for larger tablets and desktops
+* Develop an accessible level for those who require a larger game board with slower moving targets, by maximising the grid size for larger tablets and desktops.

 ## Technology Used